 Not as hard to make as one might think!
-The important technique is in the pressing action of the palm while forming your dough to make it as smooth as possible without over working it.
+The important technique is in the pressing action of the palm while forming the dough to make it as smooth as possible without over working it.
 A soft roti dough makes for a moist, satisfying roti.

 makes 8 rotis

-- In a skillet or frying pan, sauté spinach in olive oil for 3-4 minutes, until wilted.
+In a skillet or frying pan, sauté spinach in olive oil for 3-4 minutes, until wilted.
 Set aside.

-- Cut dough into 8 equal pieces.
+Cut dough into 8 equal pieces.
 Roll each into a medium ball with your palms, pat gently to make a flat ball, flour on both sides and set aside.
 Repeat for each additional roti.

 ideas / variations

-- If you do not have a gas stove, use a cast iron skillet for step 5.
+If you do not have a gas stove, use a cast iron skillet for step 5.